yousuketakada/ball_pyramid_puzzle/README.md

-Since the two straight pieces `I` and `i` form two adjacent edges of the pyramid (sharing the top ball), it is trivial to obtain another configuration by exchanging those two pieces.
+Since the two straight pieces `I` and `i` form two adjacent edges of the pyramid (sharing the top ball), it is trivial to obtain another solution by exchanging those two pieces.
-It is going to turn out however that there is no more possible configuration.
+It is going to turn out however that there is no more solution.

 <details>